inclusive-design/financial-inclusion/src/collections/chapters/en/frameworks-for-financial-inclusion.md

 Where one lives affects their access to essential services, like healthcare and financial services.
 This also affects their access to affordable essentials, like groceries or household items.

-{% includeSvg "slice.svg", "A slice of the wheel of financial stability with three layers: lightest inner layer representing least impact, middle layer representing some impact, and dark outer layer representing most impact." %}
+{% includeSvg "slice.svg", "A slice of the wheel of financial stability with three layers: inner layer representing least impact, middle layer representing some impact, and outer layer representing most impact." %}

 **Least impact:** Urban, suburban